 Insurance policies will vary.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, consider not only the premiums but also how the plan exclusions, coverage limitations, and deductibles compare.

-You will need employees to help you run your golf course.
+Golf courses are labor-intensive businesses and several employees will be needed to help run and maintain the golf course.
 Make sure that you select people with appropriate experience and training.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.